Rejection stings, and this article will teach you ways to not be affected by it.

 Their preferences, baggage, priorities—not your problem.

 Then you’ve got professional rejection.
 Didn’t get the job?
 Pitch got ignored?
 Your product bombed?
 Good.
 That’s market feedback.
 And market feedback is a gift.
-Most people cry about it instead of fixing the offer.
+Most people cry about it rather than fix the offer.

 Lastly, there’s family or internal rejection, and this one’s the hardest.
 It’s the voice in your head telling you you’re not enough because you didn’t meet someone’s expectations—usually your own.